konflux-ci/konflux-build-cli/docs/integration-tests.md

 ```

-Another reason to have the common part is to simplify whole pipeline testing.
+Another reason to have the common run function part is to simplify whole pipeline testing.
 For more details, see [pipeline integration testing](#integration-test-structure-for-a-pipeline).

 ### Integration test cases for a command